littlefs-project/littlefs/DESIGN.md

 naturally be the first to go since they are updated most often.
 In this situation, the littlefs is designed to simply move on to another set of metadata blocks.
-This travelling means that at the end of a flash device's life, the filesystem will have worn the device down as evenly as a dynamic wear leveling filesystem could anyways.
-Simply put, if the lifetime of flash is a serious concern, static wear leveling is the only valid solution.
+This travelling means that at the end of a flash device's life, the filesystem will have worn the device down nearly as evenly as the usual dynamic wear leveling could.
+More aggressive wear leveling would come with a code-size cost for marginal benefit.

-This is a very important takeaway to note.
-If your storage stack uses highly sensitive storage such as NAND flash.
-In most cases you are going to be better off just using a [flash translation layer (FTL)](https://en.wikipedia.org/wiki/Flash_translation_layer).
+One important takeaway to note, if your storage stack uses highly sensitive storage such as NAND flash, static wear leveling is the only valid solution.
+In most cases you are going to be better off using a full [flash translation layer (FTL)](https://en.wikipedia.org/wiki/Flash_translation_layer).
 NAND flash already has many limitations that make it poorly suited for an embedded system: low erase cycles, very large blocks, errors that can develop even during reads, errors that can develop during writes of neighboring blocks.
 Managing sensitive storage such as NAND flash is out of scope for the littlefs.
-The littlefs does have some properties that may be beneficial on top of a FTL, such as limiting the number of writes where possible.
-But if you have the storage requirements that necessitate the need of NAND flash, you should have the RAM to match and just use an FTL or flash filesystem.
+The littlefs does have some properties that may be beneficial on top of a FTL, such as limiting the number of writes where possible, but if you have the storage requirements that necessitate the need of NAND flash, you should have the RAM to match and just use an FTL or flash filesystem.